tombetthauser/zine-magick/README.md

 # Zine Magick Scripts

-A collection of imagemagick commands and scripts I initially put together to help make zines with my two year old who has shown very little interest in contributing to this repo.
-In the grand tradition of [Fred's ImageMagick Scripts](http://www.fmwconcepts.com/imagemagick/index.php) which are awesome.
-For full ImageMagick installation instructions and documentation head over to the [official imagemagick docs](https://imagemagick.org/).
+Hi there! 👋 This is a collection of ImageMagick scripts I initially put together to help make quick printer-friendly zines with my two-year-old but it's slowly evolving into a web interfaced heroku project [(http://zine.garden)](http://zine.garden).
+Indirectly inspired by [Fred's ImageMagick Scripts](http://www.fmwconcepts.com/imagemagick/index.php) which are awesome and much more extensive than these.

-The larger zine-building scripts will process folders of images with mixed aspect ratios and resolutions into a printable zine pdfs.
+The larger zine-building scripts below will process folders of images with mixed aspect ratios and resolutions into a printable zine pdfs.
 The pages will print out in the proper order and with the proper rotations to be printed out on 8.5 x 11 inch paper on a standard home or office printer and bound with the simplest possible side-stapling approach.
 This means each individual sheet will be folded, then stacked side-by-side rather than clam-shelled / nested together, and then stapled along the binding with the zine closed.
 They can also be bound with a japanese / sewn binding approach.
 This also will result in no creeping edge and therefore will not require a stack cutter or manual trim.

+For full ImageMagick installation instructions and documentation head over to the [official ImageMagick docs](https://imagemagick.org/).

 ```
 ⚠️ Warning: These are definitely a work in progress!